 With wide appeal across the food and farming spectrum, Groundswell is relevant for conventional, organic, livestock, arable, landowners or tenant farmers.

 Groundswell was founded by the Cherry family on their mixed farm in Hertfordshire.
-John and Paul Cherry have farmed for thirty one years, converting to a no-till system in 2010.
+John and Paul Cherry have farmed for over thirty years, converting to a no-till system in 2010.

 “We started Groundswell out of a sense of frustration that no-one was putting on a Summer Show to which we might want to go.
 Having gone down the no-till route, we realised that we only really needed a good seed drill and not a barn full of expensive cultivating equipment, so Cereals and all those Tillage events were a waste of our time.
 None of the lectures and very few of the exhibitors talked about the soil, let alone soil biology.

 A visit to the fabulous No-Till on the Plains Conference in Salina, Kansas showed us what could be done.
 One of the most striking things was how hungry for information the farmer delegates were about the soil and the ecosystems that lived in them.
 Also, a lot of the speakers were describing some fairly radical farming ideas and techniques and their audiences were lapping it up.
 We thought that if the good people of Kansas were ready for this, we sure as hell ought to be ready in Europe.

-And so Groundswell began four years ago and is growing, and it is going from strength to strength.
-Last year we welcomed just under 2,000 delegates.
-This growth reflects the snowballing of interest in no-till, Conservation and Regenerative Agriculture, not only from farmers but also from policy makers and politicians attracted by the ‘public benefits’ of such systems such as carbon sequestration and flood/drought prevention.
+And so Groundswell began seven years ago and is growing, and it is going from strength to strength.
+In 2023 we welcomed over 6,500 delegates.
+This growth reflects the snowballing of interest in Regenerative Agriculture, not only from farmers but also from policy makers attracted by the ‘public benefits’ of such systems such as carbon sequestration and flood/drought prevention.
 And then there are the Foodies who come to find new and better ways to join the conversation about how and what we might grow in the future; they don’t need to be told that food tastes better when it grows in healthy soil.